Please fill out THIS FORM if you’re interested in volunteering for AALEAD Mentoring and Programs.

-Mentors build a friendship with a child or youth in need of a positive role model and help them develop the academic and life skills necessary to succeed.
+AALEAD Youth Mentors build a relationship with an AALEAD youth in need of a positive role model and help them develop the academic, social, and life skills necessary to succeed.
 This is a unique opportunity to develop and enhance a young person’s awareness of and belief in their own potential.
 This highly successful program has been described by both mentors and mentees as a life-changing, deeply rewarding experience.

-Mentors spend a minimum of 6 hours per month with their mentee and commit to the mentoring relationship for at least 1 year.
-Scheduling is flexible as mentors and mentees choose activities and times according to their respective availability.
-There is no foreign language requirement to becoming a mentor, just the desire to make a difference in a child’s life.
+Mentors spend a minimum of six hours per month with their mentees and commit to the formal mentoring relationship for at least one year.
+This is a community-based mentoring program where scheduling is flexible and mentors and mentees choose activities, locations, and times according to their respective availability.
+At the beginning of the relationship, mentors and mentees will work together to identify goals in our outcome areas of Educational Empowerment, Identity Development, and Leadership.
+There are no requirements to know a foreign language or to identify as Asian Pacific American to becoming an AALEAD mentor, just the desire to make a difference in a young person’s life.